Afraid to Retire? How to Overcome Your Fear and Enjoy Retirement

 Emshwiller works four to five hours a day in the neurosurgery unit, which she requested because she had experience working there.
 On a typical day, she’ll meet with new nurses to discuss physical therapy, diet and other recommendations for patients in their care.
 She chooses which days she wants to work.
 As for retiring a second time, “I haven’t even thought about it,” she says.
 “I love what I’m doing so much.”

-Nearly one-fourth of employers offered phased retirement in 2021, up from 16% in 2016, according to a survey by the Society for Human Resource Management.
-It can be a win-win for employers and employees.
+Consider phased retirement.
+Nearly one-third of employers offered phased retirement in 2024, according to the non-profit Transamerica Institute.
+That number is more than double the number of companies offering phased retirement in 2016, according a survey by the Society for Human Resource Management.
+Phased retirement can be a win-win for employers and employees.
 Companies continue to benefit from older workers’ experience, and workers continue to earn some income while testing the retirement waters.

 Only a handful of companies have implemented formal phased retirement programs.
 Instead, the arrangement is usually done on an ad hoc basis, with employers more inclined to offer it to workers who have specific skills or experience they value.
 Snyder says many of his clients who worked for Indianapolis-based Eli Lilly continue to consult for the pharmaceutical company after they leave their jobs.